 But what really gets our goat about the freezer trick is seeing people in computer repair or IT departments—who really ought to know better—recommending it to people in need.
 For a computer repair technician, selling the hard drive freezer trick to or using the trick for people who need important data recovered is simply irresponsible.

 If you go to our website’s staff page, you will notice that Batman’s nemesis Mr. Freeze is not on our payroll.
 You will not find any meat lockers in our data recovery lab.
 Nor will you find any hard drives nestled in our company break room’s freezer.
-If the hard drive freezer trick worked, we would probably make use of.
+If the hard drive freezer trick worked, we would probably make use of it.
+If the trick worked, Ziploc bags would be data recovery professionals' primary tools to save our clients' data.
 But it doesn’t work!

 The hard drive freezer data recovery trick is unreliable at best and catastrophic at worst.
 It relies on an unfortunate misunderstanding of how hard drives work and how they fail.
 Anybody who works regularly with hard drives should have the presence of mind to leave the hard drive freezer trick in the garbage where it belongs.